Jared Cook Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 - Note: Cook's stats vs. Bengals date back to 2016.

-- The Bengals are conceding 269.1 passing yards per game this year, the NFL's 24th-ranked pass defense.
+- The 269.1 passing yards the Bengals yield per game makes them the NFL's 24th-ranked pass defense this season.

-- The Bengals' defense is second in the league, allowing 1.3 passing touchdowns per game.
+- With 14 passing TDs allowed this season, the Bengals defense is ranked second in the league.

 Recent Performances

-- In last week's matchup with the Broncos, Cook reeled in two passes for 25 yards and scored one touchdown while being targeted five times.
+- In last week's outing against the Broncos, Cook was targeted five times, picking up 25 yards on two receptions while scoring one touchdown.

-- Cook has also tacked on 63 yards on six grabs and one touchdown over his last three games.
-He was targeted 13 times and averaged 21.0 receiving yards per game.
+- Cook has recorded 63 receiving yards (21.0 per game) and one touchdown, hauling in six passes on 13 targets during his last three games.

 Cook's Los Angeles Teammates